sagara428/D15DE2_Topas-Sagara/README.md

 # Batch Processing with PySpark

-This project demonstrates batch processing with PySpark using docker which contains the following containers.
+This project demonstrates batch processing with PySpark using docker.

 ## Table of Contents
 - [Dataset](#dataset)